sbhadr/Pyblox/README.md

 [![Travis](https://img.shields.io/travis/rust-lang/rust.svg)]()
 [![ROBLOX API Discord](https://img.shields.io/badge/discord-roblox%20api%20chat-blue.svg)](https://discord.gg/EDXNdAT)

-An API wrapper for Roblox written in Python.
+An API wrapper for Roblox written in Python 2.

 The purpose of this API wrapper is to expose Roblox's API for third party use and/or for individual standalone projects.
 This is the first stable Python API wrapper for the Roblox API.
 Documentation can be found within each module.
 I encourage